Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Decipher How Thinks in the Latent Space

-To understand the latent thinking processes, we consider an interesting research question: If differences exist, they would not only provide insights into how \LRLM encodes abstract concepts during its thinking process, but also provide a foundation for detecting and correcting thinking errors directly in the latent space.
+If differences exist, they would not only provide insights into how \LRLM encodes abstract concepts during its thinking process, but also provide a foundation for detecting and correcting thinking errors directly in the latent space.